thbrown/softball-sim/src/com/github/thbrown/softballsim/cloud/README.md

 Then, from the project root directory, run these commands to deploy each function:

-`gcloud functions deploy softball-sim-compute --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointCompute --timeout=120 --memory=256 --runtime=java11 --trigger-http --source=build/libs --max-instances=10 --max-instances=10 --set-env-vars HOME_DIRECTORY=/home/softballdotapp,PROJECT=optimum-library-250223`
+`gcloud functions deploy softball-sim-compute --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointCompute --timeout=120 --memory=256 --runtime=java11 --trigger-http --source=build/libs --max-instances=10 --max-instances=10 --set-env-vars HOME_DIRECTORY=/home/softballdotapp,PROJECT=optimum-library-250223,PASSWORD_HASH=<your_pwd_hash>`

-`gcloud functions deploy softball-sim-start --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointStart --timeout=540 --memory=256 --runtime=java11 --trigger-http --source=build/libs --allow-unauthenticated --max-instances=10 --set-env-vars=COMPUTE_FUNCTION_ENDPOINT=https://us-central1-optimum-library-250223.cloudfunctions.net/softball-sim-compute`
+`gcloud functions deploy softball-sim-start --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointStart --timeout=540 --memory=256 --runtime=java11 --trigger-http --source=build/libs --allow-unauthenticated --max-instances=10 --set-env-vars=COMPUTE_FUNCTION_ENDPOINT=https://us-central1-optimum-library-250223.cloudfunctions.net/softball-sim-compute,PASSWORD_HASH=<your_pwd_hash>`

-`gcloud functions deploy softball-sim-query --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointQuery --timeout=20 --memory=256 --runtime=java11 --trigger-http --source=build/libs --allow-unauthenticated --max-instances=10`
+`gcloud functions deploy softball-sim-query --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointQuery --timeout=20 --memory=256 --runtime=java11 --trigger-http --source=build/libs --allow-unauthenticated --max-instances=10 --set-env-vars=PASSWORD_HASH=<your_pwd_hash>`

-`gcloud functions deploy softball-sim-pause --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointPause --timeout=20 --memory=256 --runtime=java11 --trigger-http --source=build/libs --allow-unauthenticated --max-instances=10`
+`gcloud functions deploy softball-sim-pause --entry-point=com.github.thbrown.softballsim.cloud.GcpFunctionsEntryPointPause --timeout=20 --memory=256 --runtime=java11 --trigger-http --source=build/libs --allow-unauthenticated --max-instances=10 --set-env-vars=PASSWORD_HASH=<your_pwd_hash>`

 ### Testing

 Unlike running the the application from the command line, which uses the hash of the arguments and data to create an identifier for optimization run.
-The function requires that you supply your own identifier. 'zsjdklasaskfjaskfdjs' is id used in the example.
+The function requires that you supply your own identifier. `zsjdklasaskfjaskfdjs` is id used in the example.

+You will need to replace `<your_pwd>` with your own password and `<your_pwd_hash>` with the shaw256 of your password.
+Don't forget the entry in exampleGcpFunctionsParams.json.

 Default parameters are set in `./stats/exampleGcpFunctionsParams.json`